-Fat scoring (also known as body condition scoring) is a tool you can use to assess your horse’s overall fat covering to determine whether they’re a healthy weight.
+Fat scoring (also known as body condition scoring) can be used to assess your horse’s overall fat covering to determine whether they’re a healthy weight.
 Fat will feel spongy whereas muscle is firmer.
 However, dangerous crest fat can start to feel hard and become difficult to move from side to side.

 Step One - Neck and shoulders